SuperOfficeDocs/superoffice-docs/docs/onsite/win-client/win-script-event-system.md

 Probably too little too late but still...

-Many of you are using VB Scripting to Validate \- for good or bad.
+Many of you are using VB Scripting to Validate - for good or bad.
 (Does not matter what we say, you will try and find a way).

-Often this validation is very processor heavy.
+Often this validation is very processor-heavy.
 Then things like keyboard input in Name fields start to crawl or worse.

 Now you can use the `BeforeSave` events not only for setting fields but also as a singular validation point.